Post-award Grant Handbook

 Lewis & Clark’s cost transfer guidelines are designed to ensure that cost transfers meet external regulations, guidelines and terms.
 Cost transfers may be necessary to correct clerical errors, reallocate effort to reflect actual effort, or to allocate shared services that were previously charged elsewhere.
 Transfers involving federally sponsored project accounts are monitored, requiring that each request for a cost transfer be justified, documented and completed in a timely manner to support allowability and allocability.
 It is the responsibility of the PI to review expenditure activity and begin the cost transfer process by contacting the grant office.
-The grant office and Business Office work closely to ensure all journal entries meet all requirements and are accomplished in a timely manner.
+The grants office and Business Office work closely to ensure all journal entries meet all requirements and are accomplished in a timely manner.

 e.
 Allowable and Unallowable Cost